 Politically Exposed Persons Or PEP

 Why should this be of money laundering concern?
-These individuals’ positions can be abused to launder illicit funds or other predicate offenses such as corruption or bribery.
+These individuals’ positions can be abused to launder illicit funds or predicate offenses such as corruption or bribery.
 Generally speaking, it is true that having PEPs as customers or doing business dealings with PEPs represents a higher money laundering risk for organizations.
 Examples in which politicians or their associates abuse their positions for money laundering purposes are manifold.
 You have to look no further than at the Panama Papers; this is quite a rich resource for such examples.
 Over 140 politicians from 50 countries have been implicated in the Panama Papers.

 Qualifying as a PEP is one of the drivers for a customer to require enhanced due diligence.
 These customers will automatically be treated as high-risk customers.
-The circumstance that organizations such as banks and financial institutions have to apply enhanced due diligence on PEPs means that they have more effort to have PEPs as customers.
+The circumstance that organizations such as banks and financial institutions have to apply enhanced due diligence on PEPs means they have more effort to have PEPs as customers.

 Elements Of PEP